gerardsimons/BluetoothTracker/README.md

 BluetoothTracker
 ================

-Contains code to be used for WhereAt app capable of finding and tracking Bluetooth LE
+Code for the WhereAt Android app